YixingLuo/HSA/README.md

 This file contains the evaluation functions of all seven requirements descripted in the paper, i.e., Vehicle Stability, Safe Distance, Compliance, and Smoothness, and the proof of the transitivity of Requirements Violation Comparison.

 ## Codes
 This folder contains the code of the baseline approach *Conservative Comparison* and *Hierarchical Safety Assessment* (HSA) used in experimental evaluations.
 However, as the system under study is provided by our industrial partner, for confidentiality reasons we cannot share the code of the autonomous driving system we used in the experiments.
+Still for confidentiality reasons, we cannot provide the ADS scenarios used as input of the approach.

 ## Results_RVA
 This folder provides the normalized RVA results of the seven requirements listed in "Appendix.pdf" in 10000 test scenarios under different configurations of the ADS provided by our industry partner in six traffic situations.